Paffard Keatinge-Clay: Stonehenge

-Paffard Keatinge-Clay has studied the prehistory of technology in a revolutionary way and is preparing a document that throws a new light on what is known as Stonehenge.
+Paffard Keatinge-Clay studied the prehistory of technology in a revolutionary way and prepared a document that threw a new light on what is known as Stonehenge.

 Other projects

 Campus collocation planning studies in association with James Leefe, architect of the Pacific Lutheran Theological Center "Chapel of the Cross" at 2900 Marin in North Berkeley.
 Immaculate College and Pomona Colleges were for a time studying the idea of combining.
 The office was commissioned to design new dormitory buildings for this project in association with the office of Charles and Ray Eames.